4.2. The Spec Layer

 The model spec API contains denotations for larger architecture families: residual networks, Vision Transformer style definitions, GPT-style decoders, state-space models, diffusion objectives, reinforcement-learning interfaces, and scientific-ML examples.
 The examples and runtime wrappers may choose different execution paths, but the spec files are where the mathematical forward maps and objectives are named.

-When a demo claims to implement a larger model, a good reading path is:
+When an example claims to implement a larger model, a good reading path is:

 Read Runtime and Autograd for executable traces and derivative paths.
 Read Graphs and IR for the canonical op-tagged DAG.
 Read GraphSpec for architecture objects that have both pure spec semantics and executable TorchLean programs.
 Read Verification for how bounds and certificates refer back to the same denotation.